 The famous North Norfolk coast, an Area of Outstanding Natural Beauty, is within easy reach of Mundesley.
-Here are the stunning beaches of Wells-next-the-Sea, Brancaster and Holkham, close to Holkham Hall, to name a few.
-Recommended pubs include The White Horse, The Ship Hotel and The Jolly Sailor, all in Brancaster; it is at Holkham you will find The Victoria.
+Here are the stunning beaches of Wells-next-the-Sea, Brancaster and Holkham, close to Holkham Hall.
+Recommended gastro pubs include The White Horse, The Ship Hotel and The Jolly Sailor, all in Brancaster; it is at Holkham you will find The Victoria.

 Holkham Beach is listed in the Guardian’s “Top 10 category: beaches that make Britain look like the Caribbean (with added chill factor)”.
 Matthew McCracken, writes “With a foreshore that’s at least half a mile wide, this [Holkham] is a beach on an awesome, elemental scale.
 It plays havoc with your senses: on an overcast day it’s hard to distinguish between sand, sea and sky.
 Brooding, windswept and other-worldly, it’s the sort of place where you could shoot a Joy Division album cover.
 The beach is part of Holkham national nature reserve – a diverse landscape of dunes, marshes and pine woods.
 Definately worth a visit.”

 The villages and towns you pass through, for example Holt, Cley-next-the-Sea, Blakeney, Stiffkey and the Burnhams offer beautiful scenery, lovely harbours and excellent eating opportunities.
 You’ll find pubs, restaurants and countless foodie-heaven delicatessens.
 For a treat, try Morston Hall, near Holt (Michelin Star); or somewhere I’ve been, the up-market and fun cafe/deli in Holt called Byfords.